AI-14/mail-merge-organizer/README.md

 1. Installation
    - Make sure you have Javafx and Java (8) on your machine.
    - Download/clone this repository and create a proper project folder where you will extract this repo's contents.
-   - Add the jar files (lib\) (Adding jar files depend on which IDE or text editor you are using).
+   - Add the jar files (lib\) (The procedure of adding jar files depend on which IDE or text editor you are using).
 2. Usage
    - Run ````MainWindow.java```` (src\application\MainWindow.java).